 - Rename all new alpha 1-6 to midtones 1-6.
 These are your luminosity masks for midtones.

-If you prefer a more visual learning style, click here to watch this video on how to create luminosity masks in Photoshop.
+If you prefer a more visual learning style, check out this video on how to create luminosity mask in Photoshop.

 These are created by photographers for photographers.

 Besides creating the basics, each luminosity mask panel offers different features and other tools for post-processing.
 You can check them out to see which you prefer.

 Each of them also has a premium version which offers more advanced features.